lraj22/timecheck22/README.md

 - Customize the time display in settings.
 - Select a school in the 'Schools' tab and automatically follow its time!
 - Check out all of the schedules the school has in the 'Schedules' tab.
-- Change your theme to Dark/Light/Automatic, Misty Rose, or even spOooOOoooky!
+- Change your theme to Dark/Light/Automatic, Misty Rose, or even Winter!
+- Enable fancy underlays like Grid and Lightspeed.
 - Adjust the colors and font to your liking.
-- Start and stop the easy-use stopwatch & timer widgets.
+- Use the simple, no-confusion stopwatch & timer widgets.
+- Easy to use editor for the people who edit the schedules behind the scenes.

 Planned features:
 - Going to add more schools!
-- Easy to use editor for the people who edit the schedules behind the scenes.
+- Notes app, doubles as a todo list.
 - You can suggest new features in the Issues tab. :D

 ## What is context?